 He pointed out that present budget does not discriminate between a capital expenditure account and an operational account.
 That, he says, is the crux of the problem regarding split funding of hugely expensive capital assets, such as nuclear powered aircraft carriers and submarines.
 Full funding of capital assets that have a 30 to 50 years' service is inconsistent with prevailing business practices.
 Differentiating capital from other expenses, such as operations and personnel costs, would be a dramatic improvement in our budget process.

 What do you propose?

-Please respond by 8/8/03 extended by co.J.
+NUCHI DHR:dh 071403-60 Please respond by 8/8/03 extended by co.J.
+Sr, Response attached OR Nosenzo